owasp-dep-scan/dep-scan/README.md

                         Analysis technique to use for BOM generation.
 Multiple values allowed.
   --bom-engine {auto,CdxgenGenerator,CdxgenServerGenerator,CdxgenImageBasedGenerator,BlintGenerator}
                         BOM generation engine to use.
 Defaults to automatic selection based on project type and lifecycle.
+  --vulnerability-analyzer {auto,VDRAnalyzer,LifecycleAnalyzer}
+                        Vulnerability analyzer to use.
+Defaults to automatic selection based on bom_dir argument.
   --no-suggest          Disable suggest mode --risk-audit          Perform package risk audit (slow operation).
 Npm only.
   --cdxgen-args CDXGEN_ARGS